 Well, by this time Dai Vernon was deeply involved in the West Coast magic scene.
-Known as The Professor, he was a fixture at The Magic Castle and contributed a regular column to Genii called "The Vernon Touch".
+Known as The Professor, he was a fixture at The Magic Castle and contributed a regular column to Genii called "The Vernon Touch."
 He was also a well-known and very vocal Houdini hater.
-Vernon doesn't conceal that even in this Special Houdini Issue.
+Vernon doesn't conceal his feelings even in this Special Houdini Issue.
 He opens his column with:

 Although Houdini was, without doubt, the world's greatest handcuff king and also a great showman, he was not one of the "greats" that I admired by any stretch of the imagination.
 He was a supreme egotist, true, but we must be honest and say that it was this egotism that made Houdini the famous person he was and still is today!